neo-project/neo-express/docs/command-reference.md

 The `wallet delete` command removes a wallet and its accounts from the blockchain network file.
 This command does not modify the blockchain data, so any assets associated with that wallet are not changed.

+To delete a private net wallet, the `--force` option must be specified.

 ### neoxp wallet export

 ```